Graphcool/graphcool-framework/docs/0.x/05-FAQ/02-API.md

 Graphcool conforms to the [GraphQL specification for error handling](https://facebook.github.io/graphql/#sec-Errors).

-If a requested fails, the JSON payload of the server's response will contain a root field called `errors` that contains precise information about the problems that occured on the server-side.
+If a request fails, the JSON payload of the server's response will contain a root field called `errors` that contains precise information about the problems that occured on the server-side.

 Since GraphQL allows for multiple operations to be sent in the same request, it's well possible that a request only _partially fails_ and returns actual data _and_ errors.

 > Notice that HTTP status codes are _not_ relevant when using GraphQL!
-A GraphQL server will always respond with code 200 (unless an internal server occured, then it might be code 500).
+A GraphQL server will always respond with code 200 (unless an internal server occured, then it might be a 500 error).
 Any further information needs to be parsed from the JSON payload of the response.

 ### Does Graphcool support realtime functionality?